mail order antabuse Springhouse

 - Three (3) All-School Trips each year

 - Three (3) Celebration of Learning Days each year

 - One (1) Community Presentation Night each year

 - Final Year Capstone Project

-To learn more about Springhouse’s Day School and to view a daily schedule, visit https://springhouse.org/day-school-program/.
+To learn more about Springhouse’s high school and to view a daily schedule, visit https://springhouse.org/high-school/.

-At Springhouse, staff, as well as participants in our adult certificate program, learn alongside the teens enrolled in the Day School program.
+At Springhouse, staff, as well as participants in our adult Cultural Design Program, learn alongside the teens enrolled in the high school program.
 Course facilitators approach learning with as much curiosity as the learners, and they actively incorporate local community members, experts, and organizations/businesses into course activities.
 All who are involved with Springhouse see learning as a lifelong process and acknowledge that we all have something to learn from each other.